Super Soft Pumpkin Cookies

 - Cream together room temperature butter and cream cheese until light and fluffy.

-- Add in the powdered sugar, orange zest, and vanilla and mix until combined.
+- Slowly add in the powdered sugar, orange zest, and vanilla and mix until combined.

 - Frost your cooled and amazing cookies!